Edith Wilson: Education

 Edith had little formal education.
-While her sisters were enrolled in local schools, Edith was taught how to read and write at home.
-Her paternal grandmother, Anne Wiggington Bolling, played a large role in her education.
+While her sisters were enrolled in local schools, she was taught how to read and write at home.
+Their paternal grandmother, Anne Wiggington Bolling, played a large role in her education.
 Crippled by a spinal cord injury, Grandmother Bolling was confined to bed.
 Edith had the responsibility to wash her clothing, turn her in bed at night, and look after her 26 canaries.